KrisD2004/ReadMe/102/class07/README.md

 ## Function used as variables

 Fucntions can be used the same way as you use variables, in all types of formulas, assignments, and calculations.

+## Things i want learn more about

+Do all function names have to include a number, letter, and dollar signs?